ilovemanu/19fall-GQP/README.md

 1. Download the 19fall-GQP repository.

+2. Start Elasticsearch.
+Run `elasticsearch` from the command line.

-2. CSV files are included in the `/data` folder.
+3. CSV files are included in the `/data` folder.
 To import data into Elasticsearch, first make sure Elasticsearch is connected, then run
 ```
 /src/es-load.py
 ```
 Once you run the code successful, you will see the pics below.
 ![4.png](pics/4.png)

-3. Install dependencies, go to `/web` and run
+4. Install dependencies, go to `/web` and run
 ```
 npm install
 ```
 It is very common to see some warn in the command line.

-4. To start the web app, under `/web` run `ng serve`.
+5. To start the web app, under `/web` run `ng serve`.
 ![10.png](pics/10.png)

 i)![5.png](pics/5.png)